femtonelson/AWS_Jupyter-Installation-on-Ubuntu-Server/README.md

   provided in the OS.
 <img src="./jupyter-notebook-ok.jpg">

-# Step 3 : Configure Several Python Virtual Environments and link them to Jupyter
+# Step 3 (Final) : Configure Several Python Virtual Environments and link them to Jupyter

 The tool chosen here for Python virtual environment creation is Conda from the Anaconda repository, which natively supports env. creation with different Python versions.
 Other options (not covered here) typically involve using "pip" (the recommended package installer) and "pew" (python environment wrapper), or pip and virtualenv.